-Lucidity is a fast growing SaaS strategy platform based in Brighton that helps companies of all sizes create and execute their business strategies.
-We spoke to Tom Ricca-McCarthty to ask why security is important to them and get his perspective on how he and his team consider security to be a top priority for them
+Lucidity is a fast-growing SaaS strategy platform based in Brighton that helps companies of all sizes create and execute their business strategies.
+We spoke to Tom Ricca-McCarthy to ask why SaaS security is important to them and get his perspective on how he and his team consider security to be a top priority for them.

 Tell us about Lucidity and your role?